Gregory S. Aldrete

-Recently, I have begun making video courses with the Great Courses/The Teaching Company, the first of which, History of the Ancient World: A Global Perspective, is now available, and is a 48-lecture survey of world history from Mesopotamia to the Middle Ages.
-The next one will be a 36-lecture course on Decisive Battles of World History.
+Recently, I have begun making video courses with the Great Courses/The Teaching Company.
+The first two of these are: A History of the Ancient World: A Global Perspective, a 48-lecture survey of world history from Mesopotamia to the Middle Ages, and Decisive Battles of World History, a 36-lecture course that examines how various battles constituted key turning points in history that shaped and determined the world that we live in today, and History's Greatest Military Blunders and the Lessons They Teach, a 24-lecture course that examines various notable military disasters and considers what we can learn from them.

 I firmly believe in an interdisciplinary approach to the study of the ancient world which combines history, philology, archaeology, and art history and which uses both textual and physical evidence.
 For me, some of the most exciting moments of my research, such as examining 1,500 year old manuscripts at the Vatican Library, have involved physical evidence, and I have tried to incorporate this approach into my teaching as well, by bringing artifacts such as coins into the classroom and by always emphasizing the close reading of a variety of primary sources.
 As a teacher, my goals are to convey to my students a bit of the enthusiasm for and fascination with the ancient world that I feel, and to show some of the connections between that world and our own.